Asphalt Calculator guide

 1. Enter pavement length and width in feet.

-2. Enter compacted asphalt depth in inches.
+2. Enter compacted asphalt depth in inches, not the loose depth before rolling.

 Best uses